Emmanuel Macron's tricky to-do list after French election

-(CNN)Exit estimates project he's on course to be the youngest leader of France since Napoleon, but when Emmanuel Macron announced his bid for the presidency it was met with amusement by his opponents.
+(CNN)Exit estimates project he's on course to become the youngest leader of France in the history of the Fifth Republic, but when Emmanuel Macron announced his bid for the presidency it was met with amusement by his opponents.

 At the age of 39, with no party to back him and no experience of elected office, many in the political classes dismissed his candidacy as a publicity stunt.